We're all made of history. Here I share a bit of mine. Don't worry, I'll be brief.

 The TnWiST has an innovative methodology which involves mapping case studies, engaging communities of practice, co-creating and co-designing products, and delivering, at the end, a visual and graphic resource so the engaged social assemblage can guide their post-colonial practice even after the departure of the research team.
 Each case study takes a minimum of 4 months to complete the interaction and interface and can involve participants who are also invited to co-author and collaborate on further materials, such as papers and research reports, after the implementation period.
 By bridging the gap between academic research and practical applications, this project aspires to provide actionable recommendations for policymakers, industry leaders, and educational institutions.

 For my future steps, I see myself continuing my work in cutting-edge research and academia among international organizations and scientific institutions.
 Education is what bounds my interest: I consider it the most pressing topic to be studied in the near and far future.
-However, I must admit that it is sometimes frustrating how many sectors do not prioritize education, and fighting for education quality for all has been an uphill battle across my twelve-year career.
+However, I must admit that it is sometimes frustrating how many sectors do not prioritize education, and fighting for education quality for all has been an uphill battle across my fourteen-year career.
 Nevertheless, I remain hopeful.
-I believe in change, and I believe that transformation - however complex and challenging - is possible.
+I believe in change, and that transformation - however complex and challenging - is possible.
 If we don't dream, no one will dream for us.
 If we don't believe, no one will believe in us.
 So it is our job to keep trying and being persistent in creating a world where we all can thrive and learn from each other.
 It might sound a bit daunting, I know, but that doesn't intimidate me.
 It's just a matter of having the will, bravery, and passion for making a difference in the world.
 A world where all humans can prosper.

-If you, my kind reader, have the same drive as me, please drop me a message; my email is in the footnote.
+If you, my kind reader, have the same drive as me, please drop me a message; my email is in the frontpage.
 Let's join forces for a better world.
 As they say, a human alone builds only dreams: action requires alliances, cooperations and partnerships.